Facts About Age-Related Macular Degeneration

 Loss of Vision

 Coping with AMD and vision loss can be a traumatic experience.
-This is especially true of those who have just begun to lose their vision or have low vision.
-Having low vision means that even with regular glasses, contact lenses, medicine, or surgery, people find everyday tasks difficult to do.
-Reading the mail, shopping, cooking, seeing the TV, and writing can all seem challenging.
+This is especially true if you have just begun to lose your vision or have low vision.
+Having low vision means that even with regular glasses, contact lenses, medicine, or surgery, you find everyday tasks difficult to do.
+Reading the mail, shopping, cooking, and writing can all seem challenging.

 Where to go for services

-Low vision services can take place in different locations, including the following:
+Low vision services can take place in different locations, including:

 - Ophthalmology or optometry offices that specialize in low vision